Azure Entra ID as Token Issuer

-Instead of using the PolicyServer built-in OAuth token issuer for the management and runtime API, you can use Azure AD.
+Instead of using the PolicyServer built-in OAuth token issuer for the management and runtime API, you can use Entra ID.

-This involves setting up resources representing PolicyServer in Azure AD, registering clients to access those resources and establishing trust in PolicyServer.
+This involves setting up resources representing PolicyServer in Entra ID, registering clients to access those resources and establishing trust in PolicyServer.

-The first step is to configure an application in AAD that exposes endpoints that represent the PolicyServer runtime and/or management API.
+The first step is to configure an application in Azure Entra ID that exposes endpoints that represent the PolicyServer runtime and/or management API.
 Please see the Microsoft documentation Quickstart: Configure an application to expose a web API for reference.

-Use the AAD UI to assign an Application ID URI, e.g. api://policyserver
+Use the Entra ID UI to assign an Application ID URI, e.g. api://policyserver.

-Currently Azure AD does not have a UI to expose scopes (or application roles in AAD language) for machine clients.
+Currently Entra ID does not have a UI to expose scopes (or application roles in Entra ID language) for machine clients.
 You need to modify the application manifest manually.

 In the application manifest, create the following sections for the respective APIs: